angelo-v/jest-keycloak-js/Readme.md

 # ts-jest does not resolve ESM module with `exports`

+## ✅ Solved

+The problem described here was solved with ts-test `29.3.0` and setting `isolatedModules: true` in `tsconfig-json`.
+If you want to reproduce the issue as described checkout the `bug` tag.

 ## The problem

 Jest produces an error when running the test in this repo without cache.